 What’s the opportunity cost of your debt?

-Are you struggling with the repayments?
+Are you struggling with the debt or loan repayments?